Top Five Disaster Recovery Mistakes

-4. Having an implement plan
+4. Having an implementation plan

 The steps to creating a disaster recovery plan are working with a professional that can evaluate your business needs.
-Once that is complete they can help you create policies, tools technical solutions, and procedures for implementing a backup processes for the organization and all the ways a disaster could go wrong.
+Once that is complete they can help you create policies, tools technical solutions, and procedures for implementing a backup process for the organization and all the ways a disaster could go wrong.

 5. Thinking you’re done